Koalas and Sutherland Shire wildlife corridors

 ____________________________

-As we pointed out in a recent submission opposing the subdivision of land owned by Sydney Water at Woronora Heights, this whole area is a wildlife corridor, and is used by koalas.
+As we pointed out in a recent submission opposing the subdivision of land owned by Sydney Water at Woronora Heights, this whole area is a wildlife corridor, and koalas have been sighted around that location.

 This corridor leads from the Woronora River through to Loftus.
 At Loftus there is a potential site for a future wildlife crossing.
 We flagged this spot in our submission to the Royal National Park draft plan of management.